Geta/klarna/README.md

 ### Payment process
 - **Klarna: Create session** - A session is created at Klarna
-- **Klarna: Authorization**  - The authorization step is done client-side
+- **Klarna: Authorization**  - The authorization step is done client-side (when the visitor presses the Purchase button)
 - **Klarna: Create order** - Create order at Klarna
 - **EPiServer: Create purchase order** - Create purchase order in EPiServer